 Examines European history from the turn of the 20th century to the end of the cold war.
 Special emphasis will be placed on the two world wars, as well as the interwar period.
 Focal topics for readings and discussion will include: diplomacy, economics, social issues, totalitarianism, and propaganda.

 6302 Seminar in US History (3-3-0)

+Prerequisite: Graduate standing.

 Examines major topics in US history with emphasis on social, cultural and political issues.
 This is a topics course and the material covered will vary.

 6303 Seminar in Texas History (3-3-0)

+Prerequisite: Graduate standing.

 Examines Texas history from its Spanish origins to US statehood.
 The emphasis will be on social, cultural, political, and economic issues.

-HUM (Humanities)

-2305 Computer Applications in Humanities and Social Sciences (3-3-0)
+HUM (Humanities) 2305 Computer Applications in Humanities and Social Sciences (3-3-0) Prerequisite: ENG 1302.
+Laboratory fee required: \$10.
 An overview of computer hardware and software applications for students in programs in the humanities, English, social sciences, and teacher certification.
 The course emphasizes hands-on experience in word processing, desktop publishing, educational software and multimedia.

-3301 Foundations of Western Culture I (3-3-0)
+3301 Foundations of Western Culture I (3-3-0) Prerequisite: 3 hours of literature.

 A philosophical study of major literary, historical, artistic and scientific events and personalities that have contributed to the ideas of the present.
 Readings from Greek, Roman and medieval cultures.

-3302 Foundations of Western Culture II (3-3-0)
+3302 Foundations of Western Culture II (3-3-0) Prerequisite: 3 hours of literature.